veer-pratap-blox/tasks/29-april-omni-calc-parallelisation-FINAL-MERGED.md

 ## Merge Guidance

-Merge into Final Issue 3 only if Issue 15 is about:
+Merge into Final Issue 3 only if Source Issue 15 is about:

 ```text
 sequential group safety